cloudposse/terraform-aws-components/modules/aws-config/README.md

 atmos terraform plan aws-config-ue1 --stack core-ue1-security -var=create_iam_role=true
 ```

-Apply compliance to all stacks in all stages.
+Apply aws-config to all stacks in all stages.

 ```sh
 atmos terraform plan aws-config-{each region} --stack {each region}-{each stage}